wturyn/swagger-injector/README.md

 # Swagger Injector

+* This is a fork extended for restify framework support *

 [![Build Status](https://travis-ci.org/johnhof/swagger-injector.svg?branch=master)](https://travis-ci.org/johnhof/swagger-injector)

 Adaptation of [swagger ui](https://github.com/swagger-api/swagger-ui) to render the swagger view of a server's swagger documentation for a specified route.